psycopg/psycopg/docs/api/pool.rst

 .. module:: psycopg3.pool

 The package contains two connection pool implementations.
-A connection pool creates and maintains a limited amount of `~psycopg3.Connection` instances and allows a larger number of users to use them.
+A connection pool creates and maintains a limited amount of PostgreSQL connections and allows a larger number of users to use them.
 See :ref:`connection-pools` for more details and usage pattern.

 There package implement two connection pools: `ConnectionPool` is a synchronous connection pool yielding `~psycopg3.Connection` objects and can be